AnthonyH93/StockIt/README.md

                Ultrasonic sensor to detect empty shelves

 The github repo is arranged as 3 portions
-  1. The javascript server folder
+  1. The javascript server folder (titled JSServer)
-  2. The photon code hardware integration folder
+  2. The photon code hardware integration folder (titled PhotonCode)
   3. The app files (rest of the files aside from the above folders)